Sleep pod

 A sleep pod, also known as nap pod, napping pod, or nap capsule, is a special type of structure or chair that humans can nap and sleep on.
 Users use the pods to take private sleep breaks, often aided by technology and ambient features.
 Nap pods have emerged in corporate environments, hospitals, universities, airports and other public places.
 Their supposed efficacy is rooted in research that suggests that 20-minute naps could reduce signs of fatigue, boost energy levels, improve focus, boost productivity, improve mood, enhance learning, reduce stress and reduce the risk of cardiovascular disease.

 Origins

-Technological development of nap pods emerges from growing awareness of the health benefits of sleep and napping including productivity and cognitive function.
+Technological development of nap pods emerges from growing awareness of the health benefits of sleep and napping, which include productivity and cognitive function.
 The original sleep pod was designed by Kisho Kurokawa in 1979, in his design for the Capsule Inn Osaka.